Mesh-Informed Neural Networks for Operator Learning in Finite Element Spaces: Mesh-Informed Neural Networks

 \section{Mesh-Informed Neural Networks}

-In the present section we present Mesh-Informed Neural Networks, a novel class of architectures specifically built to handle discretized functional outputs, and thus of particular interest in PDE applications.
+In the present Section we present Mesh-Informed Neural Networks, a novel class of architectures specifically built to handle \newstuff{discretized functional data defined over meshes}, and thus of particular interest \newstuff{for} PDE applications.
 Preliminary to that, we introduce some notation and recall some of the basic concepts behind classical DNNs.